Skip to main content

 A hands-on session to reflect on your teaching in your annual evaluation

-In this hands-on workshop facilitated by Kasi Jackson (ADVANCE Center, Women’s and Gender Studies), instructors will apply qualitative data analysis methods to their Student Perception of Teaching (SPoT) results and develop a plan for enhancement of student learning.
+In this hands-on workshop facilitated by Kasi Jackson (ADVANCE Center, Women’s and Gender Studies), instructors will apply qualitative data analysis methods to their Student Perception of Teaching (SPoT) results.
 Participants will organize SPoT results and identify other sources of data to address: 1) how their teaching fills their academic unit’s mission and goals; 2) student learning grounded in the course learning outcomes; and 3) student experience of the learning environment (SPoT).
 Instructors can then use these key points in their teaching narratives for annual review and promotion/tenure.

 Attendees should bring their computer to retrieve their SPoT results and access their course materials.